-The most effective user interface is the one that does not exist.
+The most effective user interface is the one that does not exist [28, 14, 29].
 Centralising all home control, content, and communications in a single place allows us to exploit synergies that make many control functions redundant, or provide new and more versatile features.
-First of all, the collocation of all services in a powerful processing and storage device makes it possible to provide centralised backup, universal and multi-modal access to all functions, and user-friendly interfaces.
+In this sense the information furnace behaves as sentient computing system, one that reacts to changes in its environment according to the user's preferences [23].

+The collocation of all services in a powerful processing and storage device makes it possible to provide centralised backup, universal and multi-modal access to all functions, and interfaces that are easy to use.
 Consider the alarm-system motion detectors.
 These can detect activity in rooms and can therefore be used to: